oscarotero/form-manager/README.md

 	'age' => '18'
 ]);

-//Returns the group container used as template for each value.
+//Returns the group container used as template for each value inserted.
-//useful to create the template in javascript
+//useful to use the html template in javascript

 $template = $people->getTemplate();